dheerajvats21/Java-Basics/JVM - Memory Management.md

 And also we need to know How do we choose whether an object is live or not.

 ### 2) How Allocations Work in the Java Virtual Machine
-How does the allocation of Memory happens in java
+How does the allocation of Memory happens in java (any of one can happen in either old or young generation)
 1) allocate and incr pointer.
 2) But in multithreaded environment two threads may compete for the same piece of memory.
 So we'll be needing locks and locks are expensive.
 So TLABS (Thread-Local Allocation Buffers) used.
 This allows each thread to have a small portion of its Eden space that corresponds to its own share.
 As each thread can only access to their own TLAB, even the bump-the-pointer technique will allow memory allocations without a lock.